Generalizing Lieb's Concavity Theorem via Operator Interpolation: Introduction

 Since Lieb's original establishment of his concavity theorem, alternative proofs have been developed from different aspects of matrix theories, including matrix tensors (Ando \cite{ANDO1979203}, Carlen \cite{carlen2010trace}, Nikoufar et al. \cite{NIKOUFAR2013531}), the theory of Herglotz functions (Epstein \cite{epstein1973remarks}), and interpolation theories (Uhlmann \cite{uhlmann1977relative}, Kosaki \cite{kosaki1982interpolation}).
 The tensor approaches prove the theorem elegantly by translating the concavity of \eqref{eqt:LCT} to the operator concavity of the map $(A,B)\mapsto A^p\otimes B^q$, but have difficulties in generalizing to our $k$-trace case due to the nonlinearity of $\trace_k$.
-We, therefore, turned to the more generalizable methods of operator interpolation based essentially on H\"older's inequality that applies to $k$-trace as well.
-Originating from the Hadamard three-lines theorem \cite{hadamard1899theoreme}, interpolation of operators has been a powerful tool in operator and functional analysis, with variant versions including the Riesz-Thorin interpolation theorem \cite{riesz1926maxima}, Stein's interpolation of holomorphic operators \cite{stein1956interpolation}, Peetre's K-method \cite{peetre1963theory} and many others.
+However, the $k$-trace has two good properties that are most essential to the desired results: (i) the map $A\mapsto\trace_k[A]^\frac{1}{k}$ is concave on $\mathbf{H}_n^+$, and (ii) the $k$-trace satisfies H\"older's inequality as the normal trace does.
+We, therefore, turned to the more generalizable methods of operator interpolation based essentially on H\"older's inequality.
+Originating from the Hadamard three-lines theorem \cite{hadamard1899theoreme}, the interpolation of operators has been a powerful tool in operator and functional analysis, with variant versions including the Riesz--Thorin interpolation theorem \cite{riesz1926maxima}, Stein's interpolation of holomorphic operators \cite{stein1956interpolation}, Peetre's K-method \cite{peetre1963theory} and many others.
 In particular, we found Stein's complex interpolation technique most compatible and easiest to use in the $k$-trace setting.
-Our use of interpolation technique was inspired by a recent work of Sutter et al. \cite{sutter2017multivariate}, in which they applied Stein's interpolation to derive a multivariate extension of the Golden-Thompson inequality.
+Our use of interpolation technique was inspired by a recent work of Sutter et al. \cite{sutter2017multivariate}, in which they applied Stein's interpolation to derive a multivariate extension of the Golden--Thompson inequality.
+This interpolation technique will help us first prove a key lemma that the function

+is concave on $\mathbf{H}_n^+$, for any $K\in \mathbb{C}^{n\times n}$ and any $p\in[0,1],s\in[0,\frac{1}{p}]$.
+Note that function \eqref{eqt:GE} is a special case of function \eqref{eqt:GLCT} with $q=0$.
+Given this lemma, the concavity in the more general case can be obtained via a powerful variational argument that originates in \cite{Carlen2008} by Carlen and Lieb.
+This kind of variational methods, introducing supremum/infimum characterizations of trace functions, has been widely used in the study of the convexity/concavity of function \eqref{eqt:GLCT} and its variants in the trace case (see e.g. \cite{carlen2010trace,Carlen2008,carlen2016some,carlen2018inequalities}).
+Our proof for the $k$-trace case will be imitating a refined variational approach by Zhang \cite{ZHANG2020107053}, which is again based on H\"older's inequalities.